 The blockage is likewise commonly from eye cosmetics that block the orifices within the lid.
-This blockage causes the gland to become infected and inflamed, resulting in a stye.
-A stye can form on the inside or the outside of the eyelid and can cause swelling around the eye, sometimes affecting the entire eyelid.
+This obstruction causes the gland to end up being infected and inflamed, leading to a stye.
+A stye can form on the within or the outside of the eyelid and can trigger swelling around the eye, sometimes impacting the entire eyelid.

-Treating a stye
+Dealing with a stye

-Similar to a pimple, the stye will likely rupture, drain and heal on its own.
-Occasionally a stye, especially one on the inside of the eyelid will not resolve itself and may require the assistance of an eye doctor for additional treatment.
-In such a case the stye is surgically opened and drained to reduce the swelling and cosmetic issues associated with the style.
+Comparable to a pimple, the stye will likely burst, drain and recover by itself.
+Occasionally a stye, especially one within the eyelid will not resolve itself and may need the help of an optometrist for extra treatment.

 Chalazia: Another type of bump on the eyelid